 Motor vehicle fees are derived from a variety of sources, including motor vehicle registration fees and driver licensing fees, which together account for most motor vehicle fee revenue.
 From April 1, 1993, to December 31, 1994, 13 percent of registration fee receipts were earmarked to the Dedicated Highway and Bridge Trust Fund.
 On January 1, 1995, this percentage rose to 17 percent and on January 1, 1996 (and thereafter) to 20 percent of such receipts.
 Legislation enacted in 1997 provided for five-year licenses instead of four-year licenses, and for the retention of refunds.
 Legislation enacted in 1998 reduced motor vehicle registration fees by 25 percent and re-instituted the prior refund policy and increased the percent of such fees earmarked to the Dedicated Highway and Bridge Trust Fund to 28 percent on April 1, 1998, 34 percent on July 1, 1998, and to 45.5 percent on February 1, 1999.
 Legislation enacted with the 2000-01 Budget directs the remaining 54.5 percent of registration fees to the dedicated transportation funds.
 Over the next three years, the legislation directs the deposit of additional motor vehicle fee revenue to those funds.
+Legislation enacted in 2001 and 2002 directs the deposit of other additional moneys to the Dedicated Highway and Bridge Trust Fund.

 The State imposes alcoholic beverage excise taxes at various rates on liquor, beer, wine and specialty beverages.
 Separate licensing fees are imposed on those who sell alcoholic beverages in New York.
 The fees vary depending on the type and location of the establishment or premises operated by the licensee, as well as the class of beverage for which the license is issued.
+Legislation enacted in 2002 raised fees on the majority of licenses by 28 percent.
 Legislation enacted in 1999 reduced the excise tax on beer from 13.5 cents per gallon to 12.5 cents per gallon, and expanded an exemption for small brewers.
-Legislation enacted with the 2000-01 Budget reduces the tax on a gallon of beer from 12.5 cents to 11 cents on September 1, 2003, and accelerates the current exemption for small brewers to January 1, 2000.
+Legislation enacted with the 2000-01 Budget reduced the tax on a gallon of beer from 12.5 cents to 11 cents on September 1, 2003, and accelerated the current exemption for small brewers to January 1, 2000.

 The highway use tax revenue is derived from three sources: the truck mileage tax, related highway use permit fees and the fuel use tax.
 The truck mileage tax is levied on commercial vehicles, at rates graduated by vehicle weight, based on miles traveled on State highways.
 Legislation enacted in 1998 cut the truck mileage tax by 25 percent beginning in January 1999.
 Highway use permits are issued triennially at \$15 for an initial permit and \$4 for a permit renewal.
-The fuel use tax is an equitable compliment to the State's motor fuel tax and sales tax paid by those who purchase fuel in New York.
+The fuel use tax is an equitable complement to the State's motor fuel tax and sales tax paid by those who purchase fuel in New York.
 It is levied on commercial vehicles having three or more axles or a gross vehicle weight of more than 26,000 pounds.
 Currently all collections from the highway use tax are deposited in the Dedicated Highway and Bridge Trust Fund.
-Legislation enacted with the 2000-01 Budget reduced the Supplemental Truck Mileage Tax from 50 percent of the base tax to 40 percent of the base tax and increased the flow of motor vehicle receipts to the Dedicated Highway and Bridge Trust Fund to compensate for the revenue loss.
+Legislation enacted with the 2000-01 Budget reduced the Supplemental Truck Mileage Tax from 50 percent of the base tax to 40 percent of the base tax and increased the flow of motor vehicle fee receipts to the Dedicated Highway and Bridge Trust Fund to compensate for the revenue loss.